Alvotech and Teva Secure U.S. - GuruFocus.com

-- According to the settlement agreement, AVT04 (ustekinumab) can be marketed in the US, subject to regulatory approval, no later than February 21, 2025

-REYKJAVIK, Iceland and TEL AVIV, Israel and PARSIPPANY, N.J., June 12, 2023 (GLOBE NEWSWIRE) -- Alvotech ( ALVO), a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, and Teva Pharmaceuticals, Inc., a U.S. affiliate of Teva Pharmaceutical Industries Ltd. ( and TASE: TEVA), today announced they have reached a settlement and license agreement with Johnson & Johnson (:JNJ) concerning AVT04, Alvotech’s proposed biosimilar to Stelara® (ustekinumab) in the United States.
+Alvotech (NASDAQ: ALVO), a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, and Teva Pharmaceuticals, Inc., a U.S. affiliate of Teva Pharmaceutical Industries Ltd. (NYSE and TASE: TEVA), today announced they have reached a settlement and license agreement with Johnson & Johnson (NYSE:JNJ) concerning AVT04, Alvotech’s proposed biosimilar to Stelara® (ustekinumab) in the United States.
 The settlement grants a license entry date for AVT04 in the United States no later than February 21, 2025.

 “We are delighted to have secured a U.S. license date for our second biosimilar candidate in the U.S. and I believe this exemplifies our multi-product approach to biosimilars globally,” said Robert Wessman, Chairman and CEO of Alvotech.